Missouri School of Journalism: History

 In 1944, Professor Clifton C. Edom and his wife Vi, in association with the school, developed the "News Pictures of Year Competition and Exhibition," now "Pictures of the Year International".
 A year later, they started the "College Photograph of the Year" program.

 In 1953, the university launched KOMU-TV, the only university-owned full-power commercial television station in the US, used as a training lab for students who provide its news programming.
 In 1958, the school opened the Freedom of Information Center, the world's first academic center dedicated to the topic.
 In 1971, the school switched its radio news programming to KBIA, a National Public Radio station.

 In 1957, George McElroy, a pioneering black journalist from Texas, became the first African American to receive a master's degree in journalism from the university.

-In 1981, the school was ranked the top journalism school in the country, under dean Roy M. Fisher.
-In February 2004, the Donald W. Reynolds Foundation awarded the School $31 million, the largest private donation ever to the University of Missouri, to create The Reynolds Journalism Institute.
-In 2008, the Reynolds Institute opened, offering advanced studies of journalism and its role in democratic societies.

-In 2010, the school revamped its curriculum so undergraduate students could choose from an array of more than 30 interest areas.
-These are designed to build expertise in areas in which journalism and strategic communication majors.